JoaoVictorfss/operating-systems-study/README.md

-# operating-systems-study-
+# Study about Operating Systems
-application of thread concepts, critical region, processes, mutual exclusion, communication mechanisms such as semaphore and pipes.
+Application of thread concepts, critical region, processes, mutual exclusion, communication mechanisms such as semaphore and pipes.